TriplyDB/Documentation/docs/triply-api/index.md

   organization.
 - `DATASET` :: The name of a specific dataset.

-Here is an example of an URI path that points to the Triply API for the Pokémon dataset:
+Here is an example of a URI path that points to the Triply API for the Pokémon dataset:

 ```none